vladon/stat_log/README.md

     PER_NBR_SNR,
     PER_NBR_LINK_STATUS
   }
-  HW_INTERFACE
-  {
+  HW_INTERFACE{
      MISC_FPGA_FAULT,
      BUFFER_OVERFLOW
   }
   ```
-  Note this hierachy allows the user to reuse the "BUFFER_OVERFLOW" statistic name.
+  Note this hierarchy allows the user to reuse the "BUFFER_OVERFLOW" statistic name.

 2. _Extremely simple mechanism for updating statistics.
 Furthermore, this mechanism should be completely agnostic to
    the details of what statistical values are to reported._  Here is one candidate interface which meets this